 My name is Mitchell Scott Moyer.
 I grew up in a small town in northeast Pennsylvania.
 I love life and live hard.
 I have a brother who is 2 years older than me and I was born to two loving, hard-working parents.
 I was recently married to a loving and strong wife.
 Currently, I work for a well driller and as a part-time Strength and Conditioning Coach.
 That is a snapshot of where I am now, but from this point on I will rewind back to my youth.
 I pray at least one part of my story can help you in your life.

 Serving the Lord, being with family, engaging in sports, and being in the outdoors were always and still are precious aspects of my life.
-My discipline, determination and drive helped me earn the opportunity to start varsity football as a freshmen in high school.
+My discipline, determination, and drive helped me earn the opportunity to start varsity football as a freshman in high school.
 At the time, my brother was a senior on the team.
 I wouldn’t trade this experience for anything.

 Things started to take a turn when I found out later my freshman year that I had a torn labrum in my shoulder as a result of wrestling.
 I underwent surgery in late February and began the rehabilitation process.
 I did not want this to happen again.
 The thoughts of becoming the best athlete began to rain in my head.
 These thoughts developed into an obsession with physical training and diet which grew into the development of anorexia.
 I would fight this disorder, winning and losing battles, until the end of my junior year of college.
 Let me share with you how I broke the chains of my eating disorder and learned to be free.